jprinet-jfrog/swampup2021-devsecops/doc/demo2-license-compliance.md

 ## Context

-- You will be distributing your software soon and you don't want to publish your source code
+- You will be distributing your software soon, and you don't want to publish your source code
 - You need to avoid any contaminating license like GPL

 ## Objective